jmsutorus/react-redux-template/README.md

 React version 16.12.0<br>
 Node version 10<br>
-Both the frontend and the backend are required to run.<br>
-Must be on the H-E-B network connection either through wifi or through VPN.

 ## 🚀 Getting Started

-`git@gitlab.com:heb-engineering/teams/platform-engineering/app-dev-squad/media-master-poc-ui.git`<br>
 Download dependencies with `npm install`<br>
 Run the frontend code with `npm start`<br>
 Style guides can be found here<br>